DionneMaguire/maths-quizz/README.md

 ### Validator Testing

-No errors were returned when code passed through W3C Validator for HTML.
+- No errors were returned when code passed through W3C Validator for HTML.
-No errors were returned when code passed through W3C Validator for css.
+- No errors were returned when code passed through W3C Validator for css.
-No errors were returned when code passed through JSHint for javascript.
+- No errors were returned when code passed through JSHint for javascript.
-Accessibility - I ran it through lighthouse in devtools and got the following results:
+- Accessibility - I ran it through lighthouse in devtools and got the following results:

 ![Lighthouse results](documents/images/accessibility.webp)

 ### Manual Testing

-- I tested you cannot enter anything else but a number.
+- I tested you cannot enter anything else other than a number, as the answer box has a type=number.
 -
 - I tested all the above on the development site and the fully deployed site.
 - I tested that my website worked on different browsers - Google Chrome, Safari, Microsoft Edge, Mozilla Firefox.